 3. Event Management

-If you arrange different kinds of fundraising activities (conferences, marathons, camps, etc.), you need to have a software for dealing with event calendars and ticketing.
+If you arrange different kinds of fundraising activities (conferences, marathons, camps, etc.), you need to have software for dealing with event calendars and ticketing.

 4. Accurate accounting